rtanglao/rt-making-wsl-and-windows-work-for-me/README.md

 # 27october2019 less -r

-`less -r` to ue cursor keys and evaluate the escape sequences
+`less -r` to use cursor keys and evaluate the escape sequences (`more` doesn't work with the cursor keys)

 # 27October2019 making wsl work better with dbus and yet another terminal with better copy and paste, xfce